raheems/covid19/README.md

-# R for Research

-This is a book on doing data analysis with R. The book is written with the researchers in mind.
+# COVID-19 Live Report

+This is the github repository for the COVID-19 Live Report.
+Please feel free to use the resources here.
+There is absolutely no guarantee about the accuracy of the data.
+I have used publicly available data set to create the reports.
+Therefore, I take no responsibility, whatsoever, expressed or implied.

-The website for this book is http://r4res.eraheem.com
+The website for this report is http://covid19.eraheem.com

+## Volunteers

+I will list the volunteers who contributed to this project.
+If you are interested, please check the Voluteer Opportunity section on the live report at the URL mentioned above.